unischolars blog

 More expensive than diploma programmesLess expensive than degree programmes

-Some degree programmes offer flexibility to change majorNo such flexibility for diploma courses
+Some degree programmes offer flexibility to change majorsNo such flexibility for diploma courses

-Minimum qualification for entrance is 10+2Minimum qualification for entrance is 10th
+The minimum qualification for entrance is 10+2The minimum qualification for entrance is 10th

 Degree holders are typically paid moreDiploma holders are typically paid less